-In our benchmark economy with equal contact rates (column 1) the increase in y(s) leads to a fall of 0.6 p.p. in the unemployment rate of highly-educated workers, $\tilde{u}(h)$ and a rise of 0.3 p.p. in the unemployment rate of less-educated workers, $\tilde{u}(l)$.
+the results reported in Table 2.
 Thus, the changes in both unemployment rates are small relative to the changes in productivity.
-By contrast, the share of highly-educated job seekers drops by as much as 6 p.p. while the degree of between and within-group wage inequality increase by, 34.5% and 39.4%, respectively.
+By contrast, the share of high-educated job seekers drops by as much as 6 p.p. while the degree of between and within-group wage inequality increase by, 35.4% and 34.2%, respectively.
 Hence, the bulk of the adjustment takes place via a change in wages and an increase in the share of skilled jobs.
 Much more striking results are obtained when $\lambda = 0$.
-In this case the strong increase in the outside option of highly-educated workers, U(h), induces a shift to an equilibrium with ex post segmentation.
-As a result, the unemployment rates for highly and less-educated workers jump up by 6.9 and 3.6 p.p., respectively.12 This drastic response to SBTC contrasts with the gradual changes experienced by the unemployment rates when OTI search is accounted for.
+In this case the strong increase in the outside option of high-educated workers, U(h), induces a shift to an equilibrium with ex-post segmentation.
+As a result, both $\tilde{u}(h)$ and $\tilde{u}(l)$ jump up by 6.9 and 3.6 p.p., respectively.
+This drastic response to SBTC contrasts with the gradual changes experienced by the unemployment rates when OTJ search is accounted for.

-Finally, the last two columns of Table 2 report similar results for the case of SU, which is captured by an increase in the share of highly-educated workers, $1 - \mu$, from 25% to 50%.
-Again we have chosen a parameter configuration such that the new equilibrium with $\lambda = 0$ exhibits ex post segmentation.
-When comparing the results with those in Table 1, we find a growing gap between the unemployment rates for the two groups of workers alongside a widening of the between and within group wage inequality.
-The only qualitative difference with the case of SBTC is in the evolution of the share of highly-educated job seekers.
-While SBTC led to a reduction in this share, we now observe a strong increase, from 38% to 49%.
-Finally, it is worthwhile stressing that the increase in the fraction of highly-educated workers gives rise to a small reduction in the unemployment rate of this group.
+Finally, Table 4 reports similar results for the case of SU, which is captured by an increase in the share of high-educated workers, $1-\mu$, from 25% to 50%.
+Again we have chosen a parameter configuration such that the new equilibrium with $\lambda=0$ exhibits ex-post segmentation.
+When comparing the results with those in Table 2, we find a growing gap between $\widetilde{u}(h)$ and $\widetilde{u}(l)$ alongside a widening of the between- and within group wage inequality.
+The only qualitative difference with the case of SBTC is in the evolution of the share of high-educated job seekers.
+While SBTC led to a reduction in this share, we now observe a strong increase, from 34% to 49%.
+Interestingly, the increase in the fraction of high-educated workers gives rise to a small reduction in $\widetilde{u}(h)$.
 Thus, as anticipated in Section 5, our model exhibits cohort-size effects.
-The intuition for these effects is that the JTJ flows make labour demand so responsive to supply shifts that highly-educated workers face a lower risk of unemployment as they become more abundant in the population.13
+The intuition for these effects is that the JTJ flows make labour demand so responsive to supply shifts that high-educated workers face a lower risk of unemployment as they become more abundant in the population.12